Are you contemplating purchasing your home in Tulsa? Dennis Hall Realty, LLC can help.

 Step 7 – Obtain your loan

-Once the deal is finished, you'll begin working with your mortgage lender to close the loan.
+Upon completion of the contract, you'll begin working with your lender to close the loan.

-If you've been pre-qualified, this shouldn't be a long process at all.
-However, you should to keep in close contact with your mortgage lender.
+It won't take much time at all if you've been pre-approved, but you should to keep in close contact with your mortgage lender.

-And I'll look after all the property information your mortgage lender will need to close the loan.
+And I'll handle all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will provide you with a Loan Estimate (LE) outlining closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of accepting your application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) detailing closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of receiving your loan application.

-This estimate rests on the loan amount.
-RESPA requirements order that it has to contain all closing costs and fall within a precise range of accuracy, and I'll go over the estimate and let you know if everything looks permissible.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy.
+I'll study the estimate and let you know if everything looks permissible.

 Then it's time to close on your home.
-This will most often occur at a title company or escrow office and will probably be a smooth and pleasant occasion.
+This will most often take place at a title company or escrow office and is often a smooth and peaceful occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, make sure you contact me at 918-447-8000 or e-mail me at .
+And if you need anything, just contact me at 918-447-8000 or e-mail me at .